Our sample size calculator is the perfect tool to let you find the optimal sample size for your surveys – without needing to get bogged down by maths!

 While a bigger sample size lets you increase your confidence level or reduce the margin of error, it also means you need to survey more people.
 This can require more resources.

-If time, money or manpower is of the essence, consider whether a smaller sample size is viable – perhaps in a more targeted way.
+If time, money or manpower is of the essence, it is worth considering whether a smaller sample size is viable – perhaps in a more targeted way.

 Small samples can be misleading